GewelsJI/PNS-Net/README.md

     pip install git+https://github.com/pytorch/tnt.git@master
     ```

-    + Our core design is build on CUDA OP with torchlib.
+    + Our core design is built on CUDA OP with torchlib.
       Please ensure the base [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit-archive)
       version is 10.x (not at conda env), and then build the NS Block: